-Edema occurs when the capillaries leak fluid into the surrounding tissues of the body, which builds up in the area and leads to swelling.
-Chronic edema involves the continuation of this effect over several weeks or months, thus there is a need to understand the possible causes and the appropriate management of the condition.
+Edema occurs when the capillaries leak fluid into the surrounding tissues of the body, which causes the fluid to accumulate in the area, ultimately leading to swelling.
+Chronic edema involves the continuation of this effect over several weeks or months; therefore, there is a need to understand the possible causes and the appropriate management of the condition.

 Some medications are also linked to causing edema and can persist for as long as the drug continues to be used.
 Examples of these may include: